-Because of its wide ranging adaptability, Bur Oak is easy to use in landscaping where space is not limiting.
-Customers often have concerns about the transplantability of this tree and fear that it is too slow growing.
+Because of its wide-ranging adaptability, Bur Oak is easy to use in landscaping where space is not limited.
+Customers often have concerns about the transplantability of this tree and fear that it is too slow-growing.
 Getting a branched, transplantable root system on oaks (all species) at Johnson’s Nursery is not a major concern.
 It has been an important mission of ours to improve the root system quality of oaks for over 30 years.
 We have accomplished this through various root culturing techniques that we use early on in the tree’s life.
-We no longer see any major differences between the transplantability of the oaks because of these growing practices.
+We no longer see any major differences in the transplantability of the oaks because of these growing practices.

-As far as Bur Oak being a slow growing tree, this is simply not the case, at least not from trees growing at Johnson’s Nursery.
-Unlike most nurseries, we collect our own acorns and grow the vast majority of our native oaks from seed rather than buying small plants (liners) from tree producers in other parts of the country.
+As far as Bur Oak being a slow-growing tree, this is simply not the case, at least not for trees growing at Johnson’s Nursery.
+Unlike most nurseries, we collect our acorns and grow the vast majority of our native oaks from seed rather than buying small plants (liners) from tree producers in other parts of the country.
 When we grow them we go through a very vigorous grading process by which we cull out nearly 50% of our crop along the way to ensure that we only have the very best seedlings to go to our fields or containers.
-This process gets rid of any slow growing plants or ones that have issues with our soils as relates to nutrition.
+This process gets rid of any slow-growing plants or ones that have issues with our soils as relates to nutrition.
 So when we put a Bur Oak whip into the field to grow a B&B tree, we know that it will grow as fast as or faster than the average tree and be a salable 1-3/4” in about 3 years.
-Our Bur Oaks will generally put on a foot or more of growth per year and ½” of caliper once established.
-Bur Oak is not a slow growing species at Johnson’s Nursery.
+Our Bur Oak will generally put on a foot or more of growth per year and ½” of caliper once established.
+Bur Oak is not a slow-growing species at Johnson’s Nursery.

-As the name implies this species occurs in low lying, flood prone areas in its native habitat.
-Near the nursery we see it growing right next to a cat-tail swamp, not far from Ilex verticillata, Winterberry and Alnus rugosa, Speckled Alder.
+As the name implies this species occurs in low-lying, flood-prone areas in its native habitat.
+Near the nursery we see it growing right next to a cat-tail swamp, not far from Winterberry (Ilex verticillata) and Speckled Alder (Alnus rugosa).
 Though they occur on slightly higher ground than those species, this should give you an idea of their tolerance to wet conditions as well as their requirement for acidic soil.

 Swamp White Oak has been a favorite for use by municipal foresters in our area because of its ability to transplant easily.
 It probably has the most fibrous root system of all of the native oak species we grow.
 However, getting a fibrous root system on oaks (all species) at Johnson’s Nursery is not a major concern.
 As was explained earlier, our root culturing and grading practices eliminate inferior trees with unacceptable root systems.

-So when it comes to Swamp White Oak, our biggest concern has become the species’ tolerances to alkaline soils.
-Because the nursery has pH values ranging from 7.2 to 8.0, trees of this species will often times become chlorotic (yellow) under such conditions.
-It is for this reason that we have targeted specific mother trees both in the nursery and in the wild that produce alkaline soil tolerant seedlings for securing our acorns.
+So when it comes to Swamp White Oak, our biggest concern has become the species’ tolerance to alkaline soils.
+Because the nursery has pH values ranging from 7.2 to 8.0, trees of this species will often become chlorotic (yellow) under such conditions.
+It is for this reason that we have targeted specific mother trees both in the nursery and in the wild that produce alkaline soil-tolerant seedlings for securing our acorns.
 We call this screening for alkaline soil tolerance.